 We observe consistently low precision and recall across different retrieval sizes, highlighting the challenge of retrieving relevant papers from a noisy corpus.
 This demonstrates that the first subtask is non-trivial and may introduce noise into subtask T2.
 However, various information retrieval engines, such as Google Scholar and Semantic Scholar, can replace LMs in this subtask.
-Thus, we decide to simulate T1 by manually adding noisy distractor papers into $C$ to construct $R$, ensuring a noisy input for T2.
+Thus, we decide to simulate T1 by adding human-verified distractor papers into the candidate pool $C$, yielding a noisy input for T2 (paper selection on $C$ to produce $R$).
 This allows us to focus on evaluating LLMs' capabilities in the T2 and T3 subtasks.

 \paragraph{Similarity-based paper retrieval} Moving forward, we associate distractor paper candidates with each table to simulate a potentially noisy document pool before constructing the table.
 Ideally, distractor candidates should be semantically related to the table but exhibit key differences that fail to meet the user demand.
 To select such candidates, we adopt a retrieve-then-annotate approach.
-First, we use a SentenceBERT encoder $F$ to obtain embeddings for (1) the user demand $F(p)$ and (2) all papers in the corpus $\{F(d_i) \mid d_i \in C\}$.
+First, we use a SentenceBERT encoder $F$ to obtain embeddings for (1) the user demand $F(p)$ and (2) all papers in the corpus $\{F(d_i) \mid d_i \in U\}$.
 Each paper’s embedding is computed by encoding the concatenation of its title and abstract.
 We then rank all papers $d_i \notin R$ based on the average of two cosine similarities: (1) the similarity between the candidate and the user demand, and (2) the average similarity between the candidate and each referenced paper: